 In what stage is Pi Network?

-The Pi network project is in its second phase, the Testnet stage, which runs along with the Beta.
-The app is still a simulation of a faucet.
+The Pi network project is in its second phase, the Testnet stage.
+However, the app is still a simulation of a faucet.

-In February 2020, the project passed 3.5M users and already started testing the peer-to-peer transfer system as well as a version of a KYC.
+In March 2021, the project passed 14M users and already started testing nodes, the peer-to-peer transfer systems, versions of a KYC, and recently a wallet.

-The current “mining” rate is at 0.4 Pi/h and it will halve again when it will reach 10M users.
+The current “mining” base rate is at 0.1 Pi/h and it will halve again when it will reach 100M users.

 When will Pi Network air?

 In December 2020, Nicolas Kokkalis announced inside the Pi Network’s App that they are setting the roadmap to mainnet in a year.
 Therefore, we can expect Pi to go live in December 2021 or early 2022.

 At that point, all validated accounts will be transferred to the main network, and the faucet from the beta test will be shut down.